 On June 11, 1842, German scientist, engineer, and businessman Carl von Linde was born.
 Von Linde discovered a refrigeration cycle and invented the first industrial-scale air separation and gas liquefaction processes.
 These breakthroughs laid the backbone for his 1913 Nobel Prize in Physics.
-Born in Berndorf, Germany as the son of a German-born minister and Swedish mother, Carl von Linde was expected to follow in his father’s footsteps, but took another direction entirely.
-In 1854…Read more
+Cotton-Spinning, Locomotive Factory, and Technical University Born in Berndorf, Germany as the son of a German-born minister and Swedish mother, Carl von Linde was expected to follow in his father’s footsteps, but…Read more

 You are here: Home › Post Tagged with: "refrigerator"